 3. It Burns Fat and Enhances Weight Loss

 I find boxing to be an ideal combination of a fat-burning cardio workout and muscle-building strength training.
 It not only offers muscle definition and strength but also enhances overall physical condition and body shape.
 Additionally, incorporating a punching bag workout accelerates fat loss effectively.

 “An hour of boxing burns around 350-500 calories depending on your weight and the intensity of the workout.
 An advanced female boxer on a high intensity boxing workout can burn more than 500 calories an hour.”

 - John Kalu, Personal Trainer

-As a high-intensity workout that boosts your metabolism and burns fat, boxing helps you target visceral fat accumulated around your internal organs, which is a serious health risk.
+As a high-intensity workout that boosts your metabolism and burns fat, boxing, according to NIH, helps you target visceral fat accumulated around your internal organs, which is a serious health risk .

 4. It Can Get You in Great Shape Fast